hapijs/hapi/docs/Reference.md

   uses an available port when the server is started (and assigned to `server.info.port`).
 If `port` is a string containing a '/' character, it is used as a UNIX domain socket path and if it starts with '\\.\pipe' as a Windows named pipe.
+- `uri` - the full public URI without the path (e.g. 'http://example.com:8080').
+If present, used as the connection `info.uri` otherwise constructed from the connection settings.
 - `listener` - optional node.js HTTP (or HTTPS)
   [`http.Server`](http://nodejs.org/api/http.html#http_class_http_server) object or any compatible object.
 If the `listener` needs to be manually started, set `autoListen` to `false`.